 OMD[mysite]:~$ share/doc/check_mk/treasures/find_piggy_orphans Glastonbury Woodstock

-Configure the resource group hosts without an IP address (analogous to the Azure host), and select No Agent as the agent.
+Configure the resource group hosts without an IP address (analogous to the Azure host), and select No API integrations, no checkmk agent as the agent and Always use and expect piggyback data as piggyback.

 If you now perform a service discovery on one of these resource group hosts, you will find there are additional services that specifically relate to this resource group: